-From early beginnings ESB realised that the education of the public as to the progress and possibilities of the Shannon Scheme were essential to its success.
-Following a visit to the United States where Thomas McLaughlin investigated the publicity systems of many utility companies, he recommended that a Public Relations Department should be established.
-On 1st July 1928, ESB made history by appointing a Dublin Journalist, Ned Lawlor Public Relations Officer, the first appointment of its kind in Ireland.
-The department was charged with the duty of looking after all publicity matters and its operations were widespread.
+From the beginning, ESB realised that the education of the public on the progress and possibilities of the Shannon Scheme were essential to its success.
+Following a visit to the United States, the company’s first managing director Dr Thomas McLaughlin recommended that a Public Relations Department be established.
+On 1 July 1928, ESB appointed Dublin Journalist, Ned Lawlor as its Public Relations Officer, the first appointment of its kind in Ireland.

-Franklin D Roosevelt, then Governor of New York, wrote in specifically to ESB to enquire about aspects of the design and management of the Scheme.
-It is believed that when he became President of the United States of America, the Tennessee Valley Development Authority, also a Hydro Electric Development, utilised some of the learnings from the Shannon Scheme.
+ESB’s multi-pronged marketing approach was a huge success.
+In October 1929, Franklin D Roosevelt, then Governor of New York, wrote to ESB to enquire further about aspects of the design and management of the Scheme.
+When he later became President of the United States of America, the Tennessee Valley Development Authority, studied the Shannon Scheme while working on their own hydroelectric development.